Aizmik/FronEndDev-in-30-days/README.md

 Whoah, who knew that I would need JS for this sliding menu joke.
 Going to take a break (actually work rn) because after 3 hours brain turns into a mush (not that I was studying the whole time, but you know, you know)

+## Day 7

+So yesterday I not only recreated the navigation menu, I would say there was an improvement.
+Today the plan is simple - Do a little bit of JS and make it appear on a button click and fininsh the rest.

+___
+Real talk thought, I REALLY love this challenge, coding again gives me an incredible feeling, I literally looking forward to it and wish that I would code a little bit more instead of editing : )

+Thought I would have to take a break because the annual potato planting trip is on the way - so let's fininsh this website now!
+___